Jobai/mailinglistmoderator_DE/README.rst

 will give a list of all the emails pending on this list, the sender of them and the subject.
 To view the contents of the mail, just click the mail.

-To moderate an individual email, click-hold on it and choose to reject or approve it.
+To moderate an individual email, click-hold on it and choose to reject, approve, defer it* or to mark it as spam*.
 You can also hit the *Menu* key and from the popup menu choose to reject or approve all messages at once.

 Once you're satisfied with the status of the messages, hit the *Menu* key and select *Apply moderation*.
 This will call out to the server and make the actual moderation changes.

-Depending on mailinglist manager this will be a single operation (for mailman) or a sequence of one operation for each message (majordomo2), and may in the majordomo2 case take a while if it's a lot of emails to be moderated.

 Common issues
 -------------